bhcooper/multi-step-align/README.md

 We expect cores to be highly enriched within the SELEX-seq data, but not all enriched *k*-mers will cover the same region of the binding site.
 For this reason, we utilize a previously published tool called Top-Down Crawl<sup>2</sup> (TDC), which was developed for the alignment of quantitative binding data from experiments such as SELEX-seq.

 We start with the alignment of 9-mers, since this is the longest *k*-mer in which a majority of unique *k*-mers occur at least 100 times.
-Long *k*-mers provide more positions to inform the alignment process, but increasing *k*-mers length decreases the signal-to-noise ratio of enrichment measurements and decreases coverage as described in the text.
+Long *k*-mers provide more positions to inform the alignment process, but increasing *k*-mers length decreases the signal-to-noise ratio of enrichment measurements and decreases coverage as described in the text<sup>1</sup>.

 <sup>2</sup> *Cooper, B. H., Chiu, T. P., & Rohs, R. (2022).
 Top-Down Crawl: a method for the ultra-rapid and motif-free alignment of sequences with associated binding metrics.
 Bioinformatics, 38(22), 5121-5123.*